MaxwellYan95/CS336_Extra_Credit/README.md

 1) Open 2 separate terminals
 2) In the 1st terminal, run these commands: "cd Backend" and "python database_llm.py"
 3) In the 2nd terminal, run these commands: "cd Frontend" and "npm start"

+# Troubleshoot Note
+If you have a port number ERROR, type these commands: "sudo lsof -i :5000" and "kill -9 YOUR_PID"